Amisha-777/Portfolio/README.txt

-This project is about creating and hosting my portfolio from github to showcase my data and business analytics projects.
+I am creating and hosting my portfolio from this repository in github to showcase my data and business analytics projects.